Calculates variable importance using results from previous varpro call.

 o

-VarPro object obtained from previous call to varpro.
+VarPro object returned from a previous call to varpro.

 local.std